EnnyTee2/alx-low_level_programming/0x08-recursion/README.md

 * 3-factorial.c: function that returns the factorial of a given number
 * 4-pow_recursion.c: function that returns the value of x raised to the power of y
 * 5-sqrt_recursion.c: function that returns the natural square root of a number
+* 6-is_prime_number.c: function that checks if a number is prime
-* 7-is_palindrome.c: function that returns 1 if a string is a palindrome and 0 if not
+* 100-is_palindrome.c: function that returns 1 if a string is a palindrome and 0 if not
+* 101-wildcmp.c: function that performs wildcard iteration